 10 Activism “Alternatives” For People With Anxiety

-When I published my Activism Resources post that I hope will continue to grow and grow, the most requested topic was how to be an activist when you struggle with anxiety (or are an introvert by nature).
+When I published my Activism Resources post that I hope will continue to grow and grow, the most requested topic was how to be an activist when you struggle with anxiety.
+This also applies to being introverted, having a chronic illness or pain, agoraphobia, claustrophobia, or anything else that might prevent you from “hitting the streets”.
 I thought that was a really important topic worth tackling, so let’s do this!
 (PS – Don’t let the title of the article fool you… these are all real ways to be an activist.
 I just rewrote the title a dozen times and couldn’t figure out what to call it.)

 So first of all, being an introvert and having an anxiety disorder are obviously two very different things and I’m not pretended that they’re the same.
 Introversion is simply part of a spectrum of where you get your energy, and that usually means you charge up by being alone instead of from social interactions like extroverts do.
 Having an anxiety disorder is a mental illness.
 Mental illnesses are not ranked, so it’s just the same as having Bipolar Disorder or Schizophrenia.
 I have a couple of disorders that fall under the anxiety umbrella of mental illness, one of which is Panic Disorder, so I definitely understand where people are coming from on this side of the conversation.

 Regardless of why you’re reading this article, the end game is most likely that activism historically lends itself to being a very social activity.
 Protesting brings to mind mobs of people shoved together holding up signs, shouting, with no apparent exits.
 If you have an adverse reaction to being around large groups of people, but still want to be active in political protests, what are you supposed to do?
 That’s what I’m going to talk about today.